kishanvish1613/Sql/README.md

 ```

 - Primary key

-There can be more than one condidate key, we can choose any one not-null condidate key to become primary key.
+here can be more than one condidate key, we can choose any one not-null condidate key to become primary key.

 The primary key in a database table is a special type of key that uniquely identifies each record (row) within that table.

 - Alternate key

 All condidate keys apart from primary key are Alternate keys.

 - Foreign key

 It is an attribute which is primary key in some other table

 ```